Netflix/vector/docs/README.md

 * **MultipleMetricTimeSeriesDataModel**.
 Same as MetricTimeSeriesDataModel, but accepts multiple metrics and combines the values into a single data structure.
 * **MultipleCumulativeMetricTimeSeriesDataModel**.
 Same as CumulativeMetricTimeSeriesDataModel, but accepts multiple metrics and combines the values into a single data structure.

-Metrics are polled from Performace Co-Pilot's web daemon.
+Metrics are polled from Performance Co-Pilot's web daemon.
 They are referenced by unique names and current values are returned with a timestamp in order for them to be normalized.Vector makes use of two data structures to store metrics and their values.
 The "raw" metric data structure holds the original metric values that came from PCP.
 The "derived" metric data structure holds metrics that were modified by a data model function, like a cumulative function or a normalization function.

 The metric poller is the component that goes over the list of "raw" metrics and polls them from PCP via HTTP, given the selected polling interval.
 It also executes all data model functions and consequently updates the "derived" metric data structure.
 Charts are automatically updated every time the data structure is updated.